Doły Jasielsko-Sanockie: Settlements

-Important cities of this region include Biecz, Gorlice, Jasło, Krosno, Lesko, Brzozów, Jaćmierz, Rymanów, Brzozów, and Sanok.
+Important cities of this region include Biecz, Gorlice, Jasło, Krosno, Lesko, Brzozów, Jaćmierz, Rymanów, Jedlicze and Sanok.

 History

-Historical names for the region include Doły Sanockie (Sanockie Pits) and Podole Sanockie (Sanockie Podolia); it stretches between powiat Krosno, powiat Sanok and Brzozów in Galicia.
+Historical names for the region include Doły Sanockie (Sanockie Pits) and Podole Sanockie (Sanockie Podolia); it stretches between Krosno County, Sanok County and Brzozów County.

 In 1854 the first oil field in the world started producing oil in village of Bóbrka near Krosno.

 Division

 Since there exist many variants of divisions of the mountain ranges and names for the Doły (Pits), several divisions are given in the following: